sharing in governance of extractive industries

-The below please is posted on behalf of my friend and colleague Ann Kritzinger, Zimbabwe Geological Survey (pictured left), Harare, Zimbabwe; and Associate member International Scientific Committee on Archaeological…Continue
+The below please is posted on behalf of my friend and colleague Ann Kritzinger, Zimbabwe Geological Survey (pictured left), Harare, Zimbabwe; and Associate member International Scientific Committee on Archaeological Heritage Management & Society for Africanist Archaeologists (ICAHM).…Continue

 Environmental claims and counter-claims regarding UK unconventional petroleum extraction, and competing stakeholder viewpoints on all of the above

 As described by Scottish tourism agency, Visit Scotland, “Airth is a pretty conservation village that lies on the south bank of the River Forth”, upstream of Edinburgh, our national capital.
 For a settlement of some…Continue

 Added by daniel gilbert on August 11, 2017 at 0:30 — No Comments

-The newspaper front-page headline left reports on a natural gas story of 2014 as reported in Tanzania's highly…Continue
+The newspaper front-page headline left reports on a natural gas story of 2014 as reported in Tanzania's highly influential newspaper, The Citizen.

 The World Bank, the Centre for Energy, Petroleum and Mineral Law and Policy (CEPMLP), the Sustainable Development Solutions Network, and CCSI are pleased to invite you to join a brown bag lunch discussion on June 13 in New York City, USA, about the changes, opportunities and challenges we are most likely to be…Continue